AquaticInformatics/aquarius-sdk-java/AppVeyorNotes.md

 The AppVeyor build jobs perform all the code signing and deployment to the Maven repositories.

-There are GPG key signatures and OSSRH account credentials stored in encrypted formats in the `build\Maven` subfolder.
+There are GPG key signatures and Central Publisher Portal service account credentials stored in encrypted formats in the `build\Maven` subfolder.
 Only authorized developers can update and change these credentials.

 ## AppVeyor projects